andr-groth/VAE-precip-predict/data/README.md

 2. Merge the data into single files with the help of the `merge.sh` script from the CDO-scripts repository.
 3. Create the anomalies, EOFs and PCs with the help of the `prepare_data.sh` script from the CDO-scripts repository.

-Note:
 The configuration of the `prepare_data.sh` script is stored in `anom.cfg` files in the variable subfolders, .i.e, `cmip6/historical/pr/anom.cfg` for precipitation and `cmip6/historical/tos/anom.cfg` for sea-surface temperature.

 ### Observational data